 I always thought how the hell can I play games like this with a joystick.
 I still think that.
 Partially.
 R1 and R2 will serve as bullet buttons.
 You shoot what you equip on them.
 Regular bullets are unlimited and honestly, maybe the best choice in many situations.
 The other ones I loved were electricity and beam type ammo – all of those you will collect as you progress through the levels.
 You want to fill the burst bar which will make you enter the burst mode where your bullets evolve into a badass form where they inflict some serious damage for like 20 seconds.
 Rinse and repeat.

 Burst Mode is what you want.
 Now, attack with electricity or use the beam to desecrate everything in front of you.

 War has elemental enhancements for his sword, so you can choose which element to use while attacking demons.
 Some are decent, some are not.
 He is more for a close combat and he is a great solutions when Strife is damaged goods and you need to recover him a bit.
 The game is all about collaboration, so don’t hesitate to find the best combinations.
 Especially for the apocalyptic difficulty run where you are dead in a couple of hits.

 Both characters have 3 special attacks which you will collect as you play.
-Some of those will save you in ungrateful situations.
+Some of those will save you in undesirable situations.
 Strife has 2 really shitty ones, where World Ender is the one you will spam like crazy.
-It grants immunity and does decent damage to a wide line of enemies.
+It grants immunity and does decent damage to a wide-range of enemies.
 War is stronger, but only his Blade Geyser special is useful, so spam that one and revert back to Strife.

 War saves the day, if there is enough mana to actually save the day.
 Arena can get tough, but nothing our heroes cannot handle.